 From a bowling alley to a zoo, from a hidden castle to The Globe, these are the best unusual wedding venues in London.
+Whichever location you choose, we know it'll be a wedding to remember!

 If you’re looking for unusual wedding venues outside the M25, make sure you check out our list of 75 of the most unique wedding venues in the UK.